-In addition to CA, focus continues to be on increasing the speed and efficiency of data conversion to the regional standard StreamNet DES, and then submission to the StreamNet database.
+In addition to CA, focus continues to be on increasing the speed and efficiency of data conversion to the regional standard StreamNet Data Exchange Standard (DES), and then submission to the StreamNet database.
 The long-term goal continues to be development of agency capacity to host data in the regional standard and share it via web services and/or to transfer data to StreamNet via web services.
+At the end of CY 2017, a meeting was held to discuss use of Application Programming Interfaces (APIs) to share "trend" data that was related to CA populations.

-A wide variety of data types were disseminated through the StreamNet website in 2016 (www.streamnet.org).
+A wide variety of data types were disseminated through the StreamNet website in 2017 (www.streamnet.org).
 Improvements to the appearance and accessibility of data on the website were made in 2015.
-Overall use of the site (Appendix A) increased from 63,880 pageviews in 2015 to 83,182 pageviews in 2016.
-Average time on site and average number of page views per visitor continued the increasing trend noted in 2015.
-Use by key data providers/users such as state and federal agencies continued to increase or stabilized from 2015 to 2016.
+Overall use of the site (Appendix A) decreased from 83,182 pageviews in 2016 to 54,677 pageviews in 2017.
+Data exchange via API (automated programming interface) continued to increase dramatically, rising to 508,123 hits in 2017.
+Use by key data providers/users such as state and federal agencies decreased from 2017, likely, at least in part, because data exchange via API is replacing more traditionally measured usage.
 We provided several data query approaches used to locate, display and download data from the StreamNet main database, including the Integrated Query System (IQS) that integrates both tabular and map based query approaches into a single system.
-The Data Store online data archive provides access to non-standardized data from any source, and is a data repository identified as a secure location for data storage for projects throughout the region.
 A query system for the CA project data, as well as certain associated trends, was developed and deployed in 2016.
 The goal of the project is to facilitate the flow of data "from the stream to the screen".

-In implementing the CA project, substantial progress was again made in 2016.
+In implementing the CA project, substantial progress was again made in 2017.
 However, the various state and tribal agencies are at significantly different stages in developing the capabilities of their data management infrastructure, so developing a region-wide approach to sharing these indicators will continue to require more time and/or more resources.
-For purposes of data sharing at the regional level, the significant institutional knowledge of an experienced cadre of biologists that have been assessing fish populations and sharing data for many years will need to be replaced with a more automated and documented system in order to assure continuity of population assessments as these highly experienced biologists begin to retire in the coming years.
-Projects such as StreamNet will serve a key role, both within agencies and in regional coordination, in assuring that this documentation and the data needed to inform the assessment process is accessible and stable in the future.
+In CY 2017 CRITFC was successful in receiving a grant from the EPA to help build capacity for data sharing in the CRITFC member tribes.
+Coordination with this project is an ongoing priority.

-2016 was the third year of the project's Executive Committee.
+2017 was the fourth year of the project's Executive Committee.
 Management and policy level specialists at tribes, states, and federal agencies were recruited to serve on this group.
 Their primary function is to provide guidance and leadership to the StreamNet project to ensure that data management resources and work efforts are aligned with agency and regional priorities.
-The group reviewed the 5 year plan for CA, reviewed data flow, and provided direction on the development of new indicators for CA. The Columbia Intertribal Fish Commission (CRITFC) is represented on the Executive Committee, but most individual tribes are not.
+The group revised the 5 year plan for CA, reviewed data flow, and provided direction on the development of new indicators for CA. The Columbia River Intertribal Fish Commission (CRITFC) is represented on the Executive Committee, but most individual tribes are not.
 The Executive Committee agreed to invite participation by representatives of the four CRITFC tribes in 2016.
 This invitation was extended and tribal participation, within the limits of available time and resources, commenced in 2016.
-The Coordinated Assessments Planning Group (CAPG) serves a useful function in communicating with tribal biologists and data managers, but the absence of representation of some tribes (especially those that compile and maintain significant amounts of fisheries data) remains an obstacle to effective implementation of the CA project, as neither the Executive Committee nor CAPG are completely aligned to provide overall policy direction to the CA project.